collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Forked Repo Model Feature or Pull Request Branch
+### Forked Repo Model Feature Branch or Pull Request Branch

+Because it is outside of the origin, it is not fetched in updates.
+We need to fetch it by its URL.

 Create and checkout a new branch (in this case off of the master branch, but could be another).
 Pull the contents of the remote forked repo branch into it (could be as a feature branch or a pull request branch).